patelhet04/node-kafka/README.md

 ## Conclusion

 Congratulations!
 You have successfully set up a simple Node.js application that connects to Kafka using `kafkajs`.
 This demo sends user input to a Kafka topic, demonstrating the basics of integrating Kafka with Node.js.

+After installing the dependencies, follow the provided code examples for setting up Kafka.
+Once you understand Kafka's architecture, the setup process will be straightforward.
+Now you're ready to build powerful real-time applications with Kafka and Node.js